Nathansbud/Jeopardizer/README.md

 ## What?

-Jeopardy is awesome, and Jeopardy fans are even cooler!
-J-Archive has an archive of (nearly) every Jeopardy game to date, and thanks to a shoddily made scraper, so do I!

-Jeopardizer random games of Jeopardy (Single, Double, and Final), and is designed 2 screens (one for host console, one for questions) and to be played by 3 players + 4th acting as host.
-Custom games/categories can be easily implemented, as categories/questions are simply read in by specifying JSON file, category count, and date filter.
+Jeopardizer is a tool to create and play games of Jeopardy, randomly (with past categories from games throughout history), from a specific past game via J-Archive link, or by creating custom categories!
+Jeopardizer is designed for 2 screens in mind (one for host console, and one for questions), and is ideally played with with 3 players and 1 host.

 ## Categories

-By default, rounds in Jeopardizer are loaded from the single, double, and final jeopardy files located in the data folder.
-However, the Round class can take any number of categories loaded in from custom folders, provided categories are loaded in using the following JSON structure:
+By default, rounds in Jeopardizer are loaded from the single, double, and final jeopardy files located in data/questions/all, which are created by scraping J-Archive.
+Categories are randomly selected from these past files to create a standard Jeopardy game (6 categories for Single Jeopardy, 6 categories for Double Jeopardy, 1 category for Final Jeopardy), with the option for user-specified category count and date range are provided.
+Content-based filters are unlikely to be implemented as J-Archive is untagged.

+Specific games are require a J-Archive URL, which is then scraped to create files in data/questions/custom, rather than the random category selection.
+This requires an internet connection.

+Custom games can be created by adding custom JSON files to data/questions/custom, based on the following structure:

 ```javascript
 [